Red Dust (novel): Characterizations

-Alex comes only back on James Sizela's request, who holds him accountable for his son's passing away.
+Alex comes only back on James Sizela's request, who holds him accountable for his son's death.
 "It is all for James's sake, (…), not for his own".

 Alex himself is scared to oppose Dirk Hendricks, because his past is going to be excavated.
-In the beginning of the hearings he tries to keep up his barrier to prevent Dirk Hendricks's narrative, his version of history, becoming his own.
+In the beginning of the hearings, he tries to keep up his barrier to prevent Dirk Hendricks's narrative, his version of history, becoming his own.
 Sometimes, when his past gets a grip on him, he is unpredictable and shows hidden facets of his personality, like a "chameleon".

 But the urge to know the answer to his question drives him to keep cross-examining Dirk Hendricks, although he in many situations reaches the point, where he simply wants to quit.
 He can't stand the intimacy between his torturer and himself, knowing that "he'll turn the screws on him".
 Alex is ashamed of the fact that he might have broken by telling the place of the weapon storage and also anxious that by revealing this in court he could also lose his reputation of a hero.
 In his opinion Dirk has turned him white: "He was no longer black".

 In the end Alex Mpondo still doesn't know the truth, but yet he has gained a lot from facing Dirk Hendricks.
 By talking and reliving the events once more, he is now able to find a way to handle his emotions and to close with the past.
 He developed a working relationship to his lawyer Sarah Barcant, who forced him to continue the hearings.
 This climaxes in a love scene, which also is the last one since both of them prefer to continue their individual paths in life.